That's me doing one of my many things! I am an artist but I also enjoy hiking, reading, cooking, and spending time with my cats.

 What is this art about?/Artist statement:

 When I was a kid, I enjoyed working on puzzles.
 These were the type with about 1000 pieces inside the box and a picture on the front showing the final image.
-Trying to find the right piece was a challenge but in the end, the picture eventually appeared and the puzzle was finished.
+Trying to find the right piece to fit in the right place was a challenge but in the end, the picture eventually appeared and the puzzle was finished.

 Artist's Bio and Influences: